jkzorz/SituSeq/README.md

 *SituSeq* was designed to be implemented by researchers with any level of bioinformatics experience using a standard spec laptop.
 All you have to do is copy and paste the code!

 # Installation
-Before running the workflows offline, the following programs need to be installed.

 ### The following downloads are required for all analyses
 **R**